GScripter/GScripter/README.md

 My name is [Gabriel Santana](https://www.linkedin.com/in/gabrielsantana444), I'm passionate about Technology 💻, capable of developing modern and high quality interfaces, focused on performance, animations, responsiveness and SEO.
 I find it very easy to learn new things, "perhaps for this reason I have adapted so well in this area".
 And my goal is transforming the world through technology, bringing sophisticated solutions to serve everyone.

-Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/gabrielsantana444) :sparkler:

 ## Tech Stack :computer:

 * HTML